nkumar008/flipkartmobile-phone-price-prediction/README.md

 # Flipkart_Mobile_Phone-price-prediction
-this is my first project that i have created in this project i  try to extract data from flipkart using BeautifulSoup and created mobile price prediction model using machine learning algorithms
+This is my first project that i have created, In this project i try to extract data from flipkart using BeautifulSoup and created mobile price prediction model using this data